 'My Italian leaves a great deal to be desired, though I am working diligently at it, and this lack of fluency contributes to my relative isolation, even though the locals are a friendly if somewhat reserved lot.

 'Which is why I was grateful when one late afternoon on the passeggiata a young woman came to share the bench I was seated on.
 Dark blond hair, fair complexion, green eyes who looked briefly at me with frank interest.
 Taller than average, slim, she wore a pearl grey suit which disguised its elegance through the simplicity of its design.

 'She noticed my book.
 “Are you British?” she asked amicably in a pure, educated English accent.

 “American,” I answered.
 “Kevin, Kevin A****.”

-“I guess so.
+“I suppose so.
 I like this time of day.
-Its calmness. ”
+Its calm.”

 “So perhaps we are drawn to the sunset because it reminds us that day and night, life and death are entwined, two sides of the same divine mystery?
 And are you a scholar?”

-“Oh, no,” Claire answered, her face enlivened by a warm, pleasantly surprised smile.
+“Oh, no,” Claire answered, her face enlivened by a warm, amused smile.
 “It’s just that I am fascinated by ancient myths, to which my father introduced me when I was a child.”

 'Our conversation meandered congenially for a while longer.
 Then Claire got off the bench.
 “Now I have to go,” she said.
 “I hope to see you again.
 I enjoyed this”.